sjwyates/python-challenge/README.md

 The Python script opens the .csv data and loops over the rows.
 Each loop appends the data to a list of tuples - which seemed like a tidy data structure to use for a dataset with 2 columns - and increments the total.

+It also calculates the change from the previous month's profit/loss, which is stored in a variable called *prev_pl*.
+Since the first row doesn't have a previous month, I used *nextrow* to grab its values prior to the loop and initialize *prev_pl*, which then gets reset to the current row's value at the end of each loop.

 I then put the list in ascending order using *sort()*, but with a lambda function passed in as the key.
 The lambda takes in the tuple and returns the second value - ie *Profits/Losses* - to tell *sort()* what to sort by.

 That made finding the greatest increase and decrease was simple, just by appending `[0]` and `[-1]` to the sorted list.
-Number of months is just the length of the list, and with the total already calculated, it's simple to get the average.
+Number of months is just the length of the list, and with the total change already calculated, it's simple to get the average by dividing by number of months - 1.

 Next was finding a way out of writing so many print statements, as well as having redundancy between that and the text file output.
 I ended up making a list of strings, using f-strings for data interpolation, and looped over them inside the *with* block of the *open()* method.
 Each line gets printed to the terminal and written to the results file, using `"%s\n"` to create line breaks.